Collard de Beaufort

 Under my lead, the Vision Zero Youth Council holds monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
 I continue to oversee the VZYC, and have recently helped create international chapters and partnerships.
-Our international chapters can now be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!
+Our chapters can now be found in Massachusetts, Michigan, Rwanda, Nigeria, and the U.K, and we have partnerships with other non-profit organizations in Mali and Gambia!

 My work in the field of road safety can also be highlighted by the multiple incredible opportunities I have had to travel across the world, sharing my experiences and learning from others.
 Most notably, I attended the 2nd World Youth Assembly and the 3rd Ministerial Conference on Road Safety in Stockholm, Sweden this past February as a Youth Representative for the United States.

 Furthermore, during my academic life, I have also involved myself on- and off- campus through various clubs, sports teams, community service, and with the school administration.
 In my free time, I paint, figure skate, and play soccer.

 3rd United Nations Ministerial Conference on Road Safety

 IRF Young Professionals Summit